Strathclyde Telegraph

 The Strathclyde Telegraph is a student newspaper which was founded in 1960 and is edited, written and produced by students at the University of Strathclyde.
-It is the University of Strathclyde’s only printed student newspaper and is produced on campus by students from start to finish.
-It aims to report on the activities of Union groups and elected officers and in so doing inform Strathclyde students about their Union as well as a variety of features and content relating to culture and the arts.
+It is the University of Strathclyde’s only printed student newspaper and is produced on campus.

+The newspaper aims to provide students with experience in their areas of interest and act as a platform for members to gain valuable experience in submitting and editing for print and online.
+It also strives to serve the Strathclyde community as an outlet to inform students, and to cover cultural events of significance in the university, the city of Glasgow, and beyond.

-There are eight editions of the newspaper published per year - a new edition is published each month of the academic year (from September until April), including a special Freshers' edition published in September.
+There are two print editions of the newspaper published per year - one in May and one in November.
+The website is updated regularly, and is the main outlet used by the publication.

 Support and resources

-Strathclyde Telegraph is provided financial support by the University of Strathclyde Alumni Fund and by the University of Strathclyde Students' Association.
+The Strathclyde Telegraph is provided financial support by the University of Strathclyde's Alumni Fund and the University of Strathclyde Students' Association.
 Money is also generated through advertising revenue.

 Volunteering opportunities

-Strathclyde Telegraph is written, edited, produced and distributed by a team of student volunteers.
-Volunteers can contribute pieces as a writer and may become a member of the editorial team.
-They may also attend section meetings, assist in corresponding with editors and help distribute the paper to stands on campus.
+The Strathclyde Telegraph is written, edited, produced and distributed by a team of student volunteers.
+Volunteers can contribute as a writer and may become a member of the editorial team.
+They may also attend section meetings, assist in corresponding with editors, and help distribute the paper to stands on campus.

+The editorial team consists of the Editor-in-Chief, Deputy Editor-in-Chief, Multimedia Executive, Social Media Executive, News Editor, Politics Editor, Features Editor, Culture Editor, Music Editor, Lifestyle Editor, Creative Editor, and Sport Editor.

-The editorial team consists of: editor-in-chief, layout & social media editor, news editor, features editor, culture editor, music editor and sports editor.
-Any Strathclyde student may volunteer to join as a writer or editor regardless of whether they study in the area of journalism.
-The newspaper also functions as a university society and as such is not exclusive to students of journalism.
+Any University of Strathclyde student may volunteer to join as a writer or editor regardless experience and area of study.
+The newspaper also functions as a university society.